You are more than welcome to join The Danish Ramblers’ Association.

 The Danish Ramblers’ Association, DVL, is a nonprofit organization established on May 18th 1930.
 Currently around 10.000 members are organized in our 21 local branches spread all over the country.
 The approximately 650 volunteers arrange around 2.500 walks every year.

 Danish Ramblers’ Association was founded in order to promote rambling and active outdoor leisure time in Denmark.
 The Danish Ramblers’ Association was especially interested in giving the youth a chance to enjoy the natural environment.
-During the first 30 years we established and ran numerous Youth Hostels and issuing Youth Hostel membership cards was a significant part of our work.

 See the complete website in English through Google translate